Kkknight-12/OOPs/README.md

-# OOPs
+# Basics
-Some Oops  practice
+Here is some Python practice file